 Michael earned a bachelor's degree in computer science and master's degree in computer forensics.
 He has held the CISSP credential since 1999.
 A 2007 Lincoln Fellow of the Claremont Institute, his opinions on security issues are often sought out by the media and industry groups.

-Chief Technology Officer of Syndis
+Co-Founder of Syndis

 Rich has worked professionally in the space of offensive security for over 10 years where his research has been focused on the areas offensive tooling, framework design, post-exploitation strategies alongside continual vulnerability research and exploit development.
 In addition to his research, Rich performs consulting and attack services across a range of verticals including National Security, Financial, Technology, and the Entertainment industry. [more]